Cody-Duncan/immich_config_help/README.md

     - [Christian Lempa's tutorial here](`traefik`) as referred by [u/admecoach's post](https://www.reddit.com/r/Traefik/comments/13fjlsk/recommended_setup_for_traefik_using_cloudflare/)

 ## Current Status
-Immich and Traefik containers are running.
+Immich and Traefik containers are running, accessble from the local network.
+External access isn't configured correctly.

 Configuration Files:
 - [traefik docker-compose](traefik_docker_compose.yml)
 - [immich docker-compose](immich_docker_compose.yml)
 - [immich .env](immich.env)

 Unraid Docker Dashboard
 ![unraid_docker_page.png](unraid_docker_page.png)

-Traefik seems to be running, and is forwarding requests sent to host `photos.codyduncan.net` towards `immich_proxy`.
+Traefik is running, and appears to be forwarding requests sent to host `photos.codyduncan.net` towards `immich_proxy`.

 Traefik Dashboard
 ![traefik_dashboard.png](traefik_dashboard.png)

-When using IMAGE: `nginx:latest` for `immich_proxy`
+When using `image: nginx:latest` for `immich_proxy`
 Visiting `photos.codyduncan.net` shows the nginx welcome page.
 ![navigate_to_address_shows_nginx_welcome.png](navigate_to_address_shows_nginx_welcome.png)

-When using IMAGE: `ghcr.io/immich-app/immich_proxy:${IMMICH_VERSION:-release}` for `immich_proxy`
+When using `image: ghcr.io/immich-app/immich_proxy:${IMMICH_VERSION:-release}` for `immich_proxy`
 Visiting `photos.codyduncan.net` shows `bad gateway`.
 ![navigate_to_address_shows_bad_gateway.png](navigate_to_address_shows_bad_gateway.png)

 Visiting `192.168.1.104:2283` shows the immich welcome screen.
 ![immich_welcome_at_port_2283.png](immich_welcome_at_port_2283.png)

 Visiting `192.168.16.9:8080`, which I think is the frontend to immich_proxy, says `The connection has timed out`.
 ![immich_frontend_address_times_out.png](immich_frontend_address_times_out.png)

 ## Problems

 - `http://photos.codyduncan.net/` show the welcome page.
 The https version `https://photos.codyduncan.net/` shows `404 page not found`.
 How do I configure routing for https?
 - `immich_proxy` is an nginx instance.
-How do I configure `traefik` to point at `immich_proxy`, and `immich_proxy` to point at immich, so that `https://photos.codyduncan.net/` shows the immich server?
+How do I configure `traefik` to point at `immich_proxy`, and `immich_proxy` to point at `immich`, so that `https://photos.codyduncan.net/` shows the immich website?
 (Is `immich_proxy` already pointing at `immich_web`?)

+## Questions
+- The unraid docker page's column reads `Port Mappings (App to Host)`.
+Entries look like `192.168.16.9:8080/TCP <-> 192.168.1.104:2283`.
+Which direction is this going?
+Is this saying that traffic towards (right-side) Host `192.168.1.104:2283` is sent to (left-side) App `192.168.16.9:8080/TCP`, or the other way around?
+Bidirectional?

 # Any Help and Guidance is Appreciated!